Seenit Enterprise (Classic) is our industry leading UGV Platform, paired with our iOS and Android Capture apps.Go to Support Centre

 A great story has the power to turn a passive audience into passionate supporters.
 At Seenit, we believe the best medium to communicate your message is through crowd-sourced, collaborative stories.
 Rather than giving a brief to a production studio to create a slick, scripted campaign, why not call upon your own community to be the creators?

-Given that around3.8 billion people already own smartphones, user-generated video is a no brainer.
+Given that around 3.8 billion people already own smartphones, user-generated video is a no brainer.
 In a world where trust is scarce, giving your people the tools to tell their own stories builds credibility.
 In fact, consumers today are 2.4 times more likely to see user-generated content as more authentic than traditional content.

-Before you invite your community to contribute, it’s a good idea to do some forward planning.
+Before you invite your community to contribute, it’s a good idea to do some forward-planning.
 We recommend putting together a storyboard to visualise what your project is going to look like.
-Used in video production, this will consist of rough sketches that show how the story will play out.
+Used in video production, this will consist of rough sketches that visualise how the story will play out.
 What makes UGV so special is the uniqueness of it - you can’t know in advance exactly how it will look, because that’s largely up to your contributors.
 You can, however, give a bit of guidance to your community about the look and feel you’re going for.
 When it comes to editing, you can use your storyboard to determine where the uploads you’ve received might sit within the story.

 To begin, hit “create project” in the Seenit studio.
 You’ll then be prompted to enter the name, ID and create a brief.
 Your project brief will be the first thing your contributors see.
 So, whatever you do, don’t leave it blank.
 Instead, use it to communicate the purpose of the story and the type of content you want from your community.
 The more information you give, the better the content you’ll get back.
 Within the studio, you’ll find a section for filming directions.
-Here, you can specify a little bit more about what you’re looking for - is it purely talking heads videos?
+Here, you can specify a little bit more about what you’re looking for - is it purely a talking heads videos?
 Do you want photo submissions?
-A mix of mediums can enrich the final edit.
+A mixture of mediums can enrich the final edit.

 Communication is the key to getting the best quality content from your community.
 While some of those you’ve chosen to contribute may be comfortable on camera, others will need more support.
 Offer as much reassurance as you can, and take every opportunity to calm their nerves and give advice.
 As part of your project brief, Seenit lets you film an intro video.
 This is your opportunity to set the tone for the rest of the project and give your contributors some much-needed inspo.
 You could even use it to give filming tips to help people get started.
 We find that projects with intro videos get 50% more contributions - so, that’s something to keep in mind.